-The W-2 agency is required to conduct an educational needs assessment with all new W-2 applicants and before making a change in W-2 placement.
+The W-2 agency is required to conduct an educational needs assessment with all new W-2 applicants and must reassess the participant for education and training needs before making a change in W-2 placement.
 The assessment must:

-1. Identify the applicant or participant's current educational levels.

-Agencies are encouraged to use a standardized educational assessment tool to determine educational levels.
-Assessment tools such as TABE, BEST, and TABE/CLAS-E are already widely used by W-2 agencies for this purpose.
+Identify the applicant or participant's current educational levels.
+Agencies must use a standardized educational assessment tool to determine educational levels if the FEP determines an educational needs assessment is needed.
+TABE, BEST, and TABE/CLAS-E are standardized educational assessment tools supported in WWP.